Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Collection agencies licensed in Colorado, other than debt buyers, must file a surety bond or assign a cash deposit in an amount between $12,000 and $20,000.
 The amount of the bond varies depending on the average annual amount collected by the agency.
 Applicants should verify the amount of bond coverage they need with the state.

 SuretyBonds.com offers Colorado collection agency board bonds for different costs depending on underwriting criteria.
-Since both the amount and price of this bond vary, connecting with a surety specialist is the best way to get a free quote for the collection agency bond you need.
+Because both the amount and price of this bond vary, connecting with a surety specialist is the best way to get a free quote for the collection agency bond you need.

 Why do I need this bond?

 Colorado debt collector bonds protect clients who placed debts with the collection agency for collection but did not receive remittances of money collected.
 Specifically, the bond ensures that the agency:

 - accounts for and pays the proceeds of all collections less the charges for collection in accordance with the terms of the agreements made between the licensee and all of its clients

 - turns over to its clients any notes, valuable papers, or evidence of indebtedness which might have been deposited with the licensee by its clients as required by law

 - faithfully complies with all requirements of the Colorado Fair Debt Collection Practices Act and the rules and regulations of the Administrator